DataDog/documentation/content/en/monitors/types/process.md

 #### Best practices for timeframe selection

-Live Process Monitors uses a [rolling time window](https://docs.datadoghq.com/monitors/configuration/?tab=thresholdalert#evaluation-window) to evaluate process count.
+Live Process Monitors use a [rolling time window][7] to evaluate process count.
 In other words, every minute, the monitor checks the past X minutes and triggers if the alerting condition is met.
-Using evaluation windows shorter than 5 minutes is discouraged in order to prevent any false positive due to sporadic network disruption between the Process Agent and Datadog.
+Using evaluation windows shorter than 5 minutes is discouraged in order to prevent any false positives due to sporadic network disruption between the Process Agent and Datadog.

 ### Advanced alert conditions

-For detailed instructions on the advanced alert options (auto resolve, evaluation delay, etc.), see the [Monitor configuration][5] page.
+For detailed instructions on the advanced alert options (auto resolve, evaluation delay, and more), see the [Monitor configuration][5] page.

 ### Notifications